Braxai/Course-Notes/ECS 170 Intro to AI/Reading Notes/Solving Problems by Searching.md

 ## Infrastructure for Search Algorithms
 * Structure contains four components
   * n.STATE : the state in the state space to which the node corresponds
-  * n.PARENT : the node in the search tree that generated this nbode
+  * n.PARENT : the node in the search tree that generated this node
   * n.ACTION : the action that was applied to the parent to generate the node
   * n.PATH-COST : the cost, traditinoally denoted by g(n), of the path from the initial state to the node, as indicated by the parent pointers